 This is really nitpicky, but I’d include an optional plug end, just in case you wanted to use these as a plug-in light fixture.
 The lights are already slightly pricey, and I don’t think that would add much in the way of additional costs.

-It would be nice to have some additional options for color temperature and a clear lens, but that’s nitpicky as well.
+It would be nice to have additional options for color temperature and a clear lens, but that’s also nitpicky.

 If Hykolity keeping the options to a minimum helps them to keep the cost down, then that’s a trade I’m willing to make every time.

 A rigid yet lightweight aluminum body design and low-profile lighting design make it easy to hang up with the included hardware or flush mount to a ceiling.
 This fixture packs an impressive 108 Lumen/Watt and is designed to illuminate even the darkest of spaces while using far less energy than its fluorescent counterparts.

 This comparison isn’t as straightforward as the Hyperikon LED comparison that I wrote earlier.
 Those lights were at least somewhat similar.